vmallet/ida-plugins/README.md

 * [Processor changer](https://github.com/techbliss/Processor-Changer): Change processor without restarting IDA.

+* [PSIDA](https://github.com/soggysec/psida): PSIDA is a collection of useful Python scripts for IDA.
+At this point, PSIDA focuses on collaborative reverse engineering in two models.

 * [pyhexraysdeob](https://github.com/idapython/pyhexraysdeob): A port of Rolf Rolles' HexRaysDeob to Python.

 * [Python Editor](https://github.com/techbliss/Python_editor): Python editor based IDA Pro.
 The plugin helps python devs with scripting and running python scripts, and creating them.
 IT have many functions, code recognition and more.